 However, the State Department for Trafficking in Human Beings states that the state does not fully meet the minimum standards for the elimination of human trafficking.
-There are several negative practices in the current system, including placement of child victims who are foreign nationals in the Aliens Reception Center in Gazi Baba, where conditions are inadequate, interruption of resocialization and reintegration services after adulthood resulting in revictimization, inability of victims to exercise the right to property claims as damageg parties, and insufficient support to the families of the victims.
+There are several negative practices in the current system, including placement of child victims who are foreign nationals in the Reception Center for Foreigners in Gazi Baba, where conditions are inadequate, interruption of resocialization and reintegration services after adulthood resulting in revictimization, inability of victims to exercise the right to property claims as damageg parties, and insufficient support to the families of the victims.
+The support of the state of the victims are inadequated in the support to the families of the victims.